 The Group initially recognises deposits by banks and customers, loans received, and other financial liabilities on the date they are originated.
-Derivative instruments are in relation to the instrument.
+Derivative instruments are initially recognised on the trade date, when the Group becomes the contractual party in relation to the instrument.